learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

 This seems to be correct!
 Feel free to try out other indices as well.

-## Lastly, you'll want to standardize the data.
+## Lastly, you'll want to standardize the data

 Remember that each RGB pixel in an image takes a value between 0 and 255.
 In Deep Learning, it is very common to standardize and/or center your data set.
 For images, a common thing that is done is to make sure each pixel value is between 0 and 1.
 This can be done by dividing the entire matrix by 255.
 Do this here for the `train_img_unrow` and `test_img_unrow`.